SolaceProducts/pubsubplus-connector-kafka-sink/README.md

 The PubSub+ Kafka Sink Connector is available as a ZIP or TAR package from the [downloads](//solaceproducts.github.io/pubsubplus-connector-kafka-sink/downloads/) page.

 The package includes the jar libraries, documentation with license information, and sample property files.
 Download and extract it into a directory that is on the `plugin.path` of your `connect-standalone` or `connect-distributed` properties file.
+In this tutorial, we assume that is just inside the kafka download.

 ## Quick Start